Resource Center

 AI-driven development is not a trend; it is a practical evolution in how software is built.
 There is no real intelligence here; it is automation that speeds up what skilled teams already know how to do.
 Combining AI with solid architectural practices enables organizations to deliver faster, more reliable software without the hype, focusing on accurate and efficient execution grounded in expertise.

 One of the most promising applications of generative AI in today’s enterprise landscape is automating business processes.
 These workflows often involve nuanced decisions and inconsistent or unstructured data, making them difficult to automate with traditional logic-based systems.
 In this post, we’ll explore how to build a .NET agent using Semantic Kernel and Azure AI Foundry to process employee expense reports based on natural-language policies.
 This is a practical, hands-on example of how large language models (LLMs) can be embedded into real business applications.
 To access the code, you can find it on github here.
-AI Most organizations require employees to submit expense reports for reimbursement.
+The Challenge: Processing Expense Reports Most organizations require employees to submit expense reports for reimbursement.
 These reports typically include:

 • A summary of expenses (meals, travel, lodging, etc.)